Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Investigation of strategies for finding a high-performing optimum

 \Cref{subfig:robustness_avg_STL} shows that the performance of the high-performing optima is best for variant $R_3$, which always outperforms the baseline, albeit sometimes narrowly.\ Variant $R_2$ has, on average, comparable performance to the baseline: slightly worse at low frequencies and slightly better at higher frequencies.\ Finally, variant $R_1$ is often at least $5\,\mathrm{dB}$ worse than the baseline.\\

-\Cref{subfig:robustness_niters} shows the cost of the relaxation strategy variants.\ Whereas $R_1$ generally requires less iterations than the baseline, $R_2$ requires slightly more and $R_3$ sometimes even sees more than a doubling of the number of iterations.\ This is caused by the larger number of continuation steps: every increase of $\eta$ requires convergence before another step is taken.\
+\Cref{subfig:robustness_niters} shows the cost of the relaxation strategy variants.\ Whereas $R_1$ generally requires less iterations than the baseline, $R_2$ requires slightly more and $R_3$ sometimes even sees more than a doubling of the number of iterations.\ This is caused by the larger number of continuation steps: every increase of $\eta$ requires convergence before another step is taken.\ It is worth noting that, compared to the baseline, the computational cost per iteration is lower for strategies that delay design robustness ($R_2$ and $R_3$) since only the blueprint design must be evaluated.\ However, due to parallelization, all evaluations occur simultaneously and hence no distinct reduction of the computation time per iteration is noticeable.\